flapedriza/officebot/docs/actions.md

     * eats out: Show the usernames of today's PersonAssistances Persons with lunch_outside true
     * is in for beers: Show the usernames of today's PersonAssistances Persons with in_for_beers true
   * `^Who will ([a-z ]+) on ([0-9]{2}\/[0-9]{2}\/[0-9]{4})$`
     * be in the office: Show the usernames of the given date's PersonAssistances Persons
     * bring lunch: Show the usernames of the given date's PersonAssistances Persons with brought_lunch true
     * eat out: Show the usernames of the given date's PersonAssistances Persons with lunch_outside true
+    * be in for beers: Show the usernames of the given date's PersonAssistances Persons with in_for_beers true
+  * `^Who will ([a-z ]+) on tomorrow$`
+    * be in the office: Show the usernames of the given date's PersonAssistances Persons
+    * bring lunch: Show the usernames of the given date's PersonAssistances Persons with brought_lunch true
+    * eat out: Show the usernames of the given date's PersonAssistances Persons with lunch_outside true